 Ros Abercrombie, Regional Arts Australia

 Professor Trevor Burnard, The University of Melbourne

 Dr Katherine Ellinghaus, La Trobe University

 Professor Barbara de la Harpe, University of Southern Queensland

 Emeritus Fellow Colin Steele, ANU College of Arts and Social Sciences, Former ANU Librarian

-Associate Professor Dan Woodman, President - The Australian Sociological Association, TR Ashworth Associate Professor of Sociology, School of Social and Political Sciences and Assistant Dean (Advancement and Engagement), Faculty of Arts, The University of Melbourne
+Associate Professor Dan Woodman, The Australian Sociological Association and The University of Melbourne